metabase/metabase/docs/configuring-metabase/caching.md

 If you're self-hosting Metabase, cached question results will be saved to your [application database](../installation-and-operation/configuring-application-database.md).

 If you're using Metabase Cloud, cached question results will be saved to Metabase's servers in the United States.

-## Last updated at

-Questions that use the cache will display a "last cached at" timestamp in the question's **info** panel.